GamoTune/Electro_Cube_Adventure/README.md

 ## What it is ?

 I made this game for a school project (Mini projet NSI 1ere).
-It was my first program and I speed +200h on it.
+It was my first program and I spend +200h on it.

 In this game you control a cube and you can explore maze.
-It's also an Adventure (on Atari 2600) like game.
+It's also an Adventure like game (on Atari 2600).
 ## General info

 Interact with item like keys (small colored block) and doors (normal colored block).
 Pickup key to unlock doors by passing through.